 Currently, security groups can be configured only for TencentDB for MySQL instances in VPC.

-- Log in to the MySQL Console.
-In the instance list, click the instance name to enter the instance management page.
+- Log in to the TencentDB for MySQL console.
+In the instance list, click an instance ID/name or Manage in the Operation column to access the instance management page.

 - In the pop-up dialog box, select the security group to be bound and click OK.